jakub-kuba/data-manipulation/Extract_and_Send/README.md

       -   [Operation Type]: _Full_ - creates the following sheets in the final file: _current data_, _TBMs_, _summary_. _Simple_ - creates the _summary_ sheet only.
    - **emails** sheet:
       -  There are two types of emails and their content can be edited.
 Each cell relates to one paragraph.
 Additional paragraphs can also be added.
-      -  < last day of the previous month >  will not be dispplayed but replaced with the proper date.
+      -  < last day of the previous month >  will not be displayed but replaced with the proper date.
    - **cycles, systems** sheets: read-only sheets.

 - **source file:** - it contains three worksheets and must be placed in the source file/ subfolder.